-6. In Vietnam, the celebration of the New Year is extensive and this is a national day for our country.
-The day is observed amid great festivity and people of all walks of life participate in different types of events marking the day.
+6. In Vietnam, the celebration of the New Year is very extensive and it is a national day for our country.
+The day is observed amid great festivity, and people of all walks of life participate in different types of events marking the day.

 7. August 9 is marked as the National Day in Singapore.
 The day is celebrated across the country marking the independence of the nation from Malaysia in 1965.
-Various events and parade take place marking the day.
+Various events and parades take place marking the day.

 8. Every year, September 23rd is observed as the National Day of Saudi Arabia.
 On this day, King Abdulaziz established the Kingdom of Saudi Arabia.
 The day is a holiday too.
 Significant historical events took place on the day, and we celebrate it amid festivity.